kemalyst/kemalyst/README.md

 # Kemalyst

-Kemalyst is a Rails like framework that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
-The framework is based on Handlers which are similar to Rack middleware.
+Kemalyst is a yarlf (yet another rails like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
+The framework leverages the middleware handlers which are similar to Rack middleware.

 The model is a simple ORM mapping and supports MySQL, PG and SQLite.

 ## Installation